BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

 [4- (optional for Oracle) Download & Install Oracle OLEDB 64-bit Driver)](https://www.oracle.com/database/technologies/odac-downloads.html)

-This utility will automatically move tables (in full) from a Ms SQL server to Snowflake.
-All you have to do is select a list of tables from SQL server and point to an existing Snowflake account & a database with proper user cridentials to create schemas & tables.
+This utility will automatically move tables (in full) from a source database (MsSQL or Oracle) to Snowflake.
+Just select a list of tables from source db and point to an existing Snowflake account & a database with proper user cridentials to start transfering schemas, tables & data.